 In addition to Staphylococcus aureus, there are a small number of other coagulase-positive staphylococci.
 We have become increasingly aware of these due to improvements in identification methods used in clinical laboratories.
 Staphylococcus argenteus is a coagulase-positive Staphylococcus that, until now, had mainly been detected in Australia, the Pacific Islands and Thailand.
-It was thought that the species might be geographically restricted, however a paper in the June issue of the Journal of Clinical Microbiology describes a large number of isolates collected from patients in North America.
-We’ll be talking to two of the authors of this paper.
+It was thought that the species might be geographically restricted, however, a paper in the June issue of the Journal of Clinical Microbiology describes a large number of isolates collected from patients in North America.
+We'll talk with 2 of the authors of this paper.

 Visit journals.asm.org/journal/jcm to read articles and/or submit a manuscript.